Complex semisimple quantum groups and representation theory: Multiplier Hopf algebras

 A basic example of a cosimple coalgebra is the dual coalgebra $ C = M_n(\mathbb{K})^* $ of the algebra of $ n \times n $-matrices over $ \mathbb{K} $.
 Explicitly, the coproduct of $ C $ is given by

-for $ 1 \leq i,j \leq n $.
-Here the elements $ u_{ij} \in C $ are dual to the basis of standard matrix units for $ M_n(\mathbb{K}) $.
+for $ 1 \leq i,j \leq n $, where the elements $ u_{ij} \in C $ are dual to the basis of standard matrix units for $ M_n(\mathbb{K}) $.
 All cosemisimple coalgebras we will encounter later on are direct sums of such cosimple matrix coalgebras.

 A Hopf algebra structure is the combination of the structures of a unital algebra and a counital coalgebra as follows.

 \begin{definition} A bialgebra is a unital algebra $ H $ which is at the same time a counital coalgebra such that the comultiplication $ \Delta: H \rightarrow H \otimes H $ and the counit $ \epsilon: H \rightarrow \mathbb{K} $ are algebra homomorphisms. \\ A bialgebra is a Hopf algebra if there exists a linear map $ S: H \rightarrow H $, called the antipode, such that the diagrams